xcart/xcart-docs/_pages/kb_en/payments/choosing_a_payment_gateway.md

 *   How long has the company been in business?
 *   What is the history of the company?
-*   How long has the particular features package you're interested in been on the market?
+*   How long has the particular features package you are interested in been on the market?
 *   How many and what types of Web services use their software?
 *   Are client references available for you to call?
 *   Is a demo version of the software available?